ur-whitelab/nmrgnn/README.md

 ## Command Line Usage

 Available commands are

 * `nmrgnn eval-struct` to predict chemical shifts of structure via MDAnalysis library as coordinate reader
 * `nmrgnn train` to train a model
-* `nmrgnn hper` to tune hyperparameters
+* `nmrgnn hyper` to tune hyperparameters
 * `nmrgnn eval-tfrecords` to evaluate model on records in format from `nmrdata` package

 ### Predict NMR Chemical Shfits